This directory contains NEURON files associated with computing

 56(6), pp. 1061-1075, December 2007.

-40 points per ms. If impedance analyses were to be performed with
+per ms. If impedance analyses were to be performed with values

 values in the file "ChirpI.txt" as the current input, then the

-For details about each of these measurements, refer to the two
+For details about each of the measurements in these files and on the

 Written by Rishikesh Narayanan.
 Contact: firstname.lastname@example.org